Executive Coaching for Individuals and Teams

 ● Helping women fulfil their potential.
 Although it is now over 30 years since the Sex Discrimination Act became law there are still many areas in which women have yet to achieve full equality.
 One in four FTSE 100 companies has no women on the board of directors and women are hugely underrepresented in both senior executive and non executive positions -only 11% of new non-executive directors appointed to FTSE 100 firms in 2008 were women.
 In a traditionally male oriented workplace women can have specific development and career planning needs that can be effectively addressed through executive coaching.
 Having had a successful executive and non-executive career myself and having coached a significant number of female executives, I can bring support and insight to coaching in this area.

 I have extensive experience of working in senior executive positions in large organisations, and have led major change programmes of significant scale and scope.
 I spent many years working in the telecommunications industry, mostly with BT plc where I was Chief Procurement Officer from 2001 to 2007.
 In this role I was responsible for all of BT’s procurement, supply chain, logistics and property functions, with a spend budget of over £7bn per annum.
 During this period I was also the group wide Corporate Social Responsibility Champion for BT.
 Previous roles at BT included leading the 13000 strong field engineering team providing customer services for the South of England, and heading up the Customer Project Management team which delivered major IT and telecoms change programmes to public and private sector organizations.
-I have also held a number of non executive positions in the private and voluntary sectors, spanning start ups, established Plc’s, member organizations and publicly funded organizations.
+I have held a number of non executive positions in the private and voluntary sectors, spanning start ups, established Plc’s, member organizations and publicly funded organizations.
+I work for the Cabinet Office 2 das a week as a Crown Representative, and I do sessional lecturing for a number of academic institutions.
 From this experience I have gained insight into how organisations function, how overt and covert decision making processes work, how relationships and politics can be recognised and managed and how strategy, goals and values need to be aligned for success.
 I have a wide and vibrant network across the business community.

 Education, Qualifications, Professional Positions

-Currently studying MSc Organizational Behaviour, Birkbeck College, University of London (due to complete August 11)
+MSc Organizational Behaviour, Birkbeck College, University of London

 Certified Coach (Tavistock Institute)